sangwlee/GimmeABrick/README.md

 ### Bricks and balls

 Bricks and balls are essential to GimmeABrick.
 These two components of the game are constantly drawn on the board in interval.
-While the balls are in motion, their collision with bricks are constantly tested by considering if the ball's radius is within the bricks' area.
+While the balls are in motion, their collision with bricks are constantly tested by checking if the balls' coordinates are within the bricks' coordinates.
-When the balls and bricks collide, bricks are "removed" from the game by changing its status.
+When the coordinates of the bricks and balls overlap, they have "collided".
+As result of collision, bricks will change its status, being "removed" from the game.
+Balls will change their direction accordingly to how they hit bricks.

 ```javascript
     function drawBricks() {